-Description This service performs ongoing system administration and provides general support for the commercial-off-the-shelf (COTS) real estate mass assessment software package.
-This service performs ongoing system administration and provides general support for the commercial-off-the-shelf recreation center management software package.
-Provides for support and maintenance of the City's incident and request management system.
+Service Description Real Estate Assessment System Technical Support Services This service performs ongoing system administration and provides general support for the commercial-off-the-shelf (COTS) real estate mass assessment software package.
+Recreation Center Mgmt.
+System Technical Support Services This service performs ongoing system administration and provides general support for the commercial-off-the-shelf recreation center management software package.
+Service Desk System Management Provides for support and maintenance of the City's incident and request management system.
 This system allows for the appropriate routing and resolution of IT tickets.
-This service assists departments in the selection of appropriate commercial-off-the-shelf software packages.
-Provide wireless services to City employees and guests.
-Supports life cycle management and strategic decision making for the City's desktop computing environment.
-This service creates custom developed applications for departments with unique or specialized requirements.
-This service performs database maintenance tasks for departmental application databases.
+Software Acquisition Services This service assists departments in the selection of appropriate commercial-off-the-shelf software packages.
+Wireless Infrastructure Implementation, Operation, and Administration Provide wireless services to City employees and guests.
+Asset Management Supports life cycle management and strategic decision making for the City's desktop computing environment.
+Custom IT Application Development Services This service creates custom developed applications for departments with unique or specialized requirements.
+Database Maintenance Services This service performs database maintenance tasks for departmental application databases.
 Nearly every City software package has a backend database that must be periodically serviced to ensure maximum availability and adequate capacity.
-This service performs ongoing system administration and provides general support for the software packages utilized by the Office of Historic Alexandria; a commercial-off-the-shelf point of sale system, commercial-off-the-shelf museum collections software and ancillary custom developed applications utilized for collections management.
-Provides for the maintenance of the City's network printer inventory.
-SharePoint Online is a hosted service that allows staff to access documents, sites and work collaboratively with colleagues.
-This service performs installation and configuration of commercial-off-the-shelf (COTS) software packages.
+Point of Sale / Collections Mgmt.
+System Technical Support Services This service performs ongoing system administration and provides general support for the software packages utilized by the Office of Historic Alexandria; a commercial-off-the-shelf point of sale system, commercial-off-the-shelf museum collections software and ancillary custom developed applications utilized for collections management.
+Printer Maintenance Provides for the maintenance of the City's network printer inventory.
+SharePoint Online Services SharePoint Online is a hosted service that allows staff to access documents, sites and work collaboratively with colleagues.
+Software Installation and Configuration Services This service performs installation and configuration of commercial-off-the-shelf (COTS) software packages.